purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Model-Evaluation/precision-recall-f1score.md

 > While precision focuses on the correctness of positive predictions, recall focuses on the completeness of positive predictions.

+> ### The Trade-off Between Precision and Recall:
+> When you adjust the threshold for classifying an instance as positive, you affect both precision and recall, often in opposite ways:
+> #### Increasing Precision:
+> To increase precision, you might set a higher threshold for the model to classify a positive instance.
+This means the model becomes more conservative in labeling positives, leading to fewer false positives (FP).
+However, this conservatism also means it might miss some true positives (TP), which reduces recall.
+> *Example:* A model classifying emails as spam might be very conservative, only labeling an email as spam when it is very certain.
+This reduces the number of non-spam emails incorrectly marked as spam (high precision), but might miss some actual spam emails (lower recall).
+> #### Increasing Recall:
+> To increase recall, you might set a lower threshold for the model to classify a positive instance.
+This makes the model more liberal in labeling positives, leading to fewer false negatives (FN).
+However, this liberality increases the chances of labeling non-positives as positives, which reduces precision.
+> *Example:* The same email spam classifier might be more liberal in marking emails as spam, catching more actual spam emails (high recall), but also incorrectly marking more non-spam emails as spam (lower precision).

 Insert png

 ## F1 Score